Big Boi & Sleepy Brown Stop By ‘The Tonight Show’ To Perform “We The Ones” With Killer Mike & Big Rube [Video]

 Earlier this year, Big Boi and Sleepy Brown shared a collaborative track called, “Can’t Sleep.”
 The song is supposedly set to appear on the duo’s highly-anticipated and long-teased collaborative LP, The Big Sleepover.

-Check out this brand new performance of “We The Ones” with Big Boi, Sleepy Brown, Killer Mike and Big Rube all in attendance.
+Check out this brand new performance of “We The Ones” with Big Boi, Sleepy Brown, Killer Mike, and Big Rube all in attendance.

+In other Big Boi news, last week the Outkast rapper showed up to give back to Atlanta poll workers braving the pandemic to help millions of Americans cast their ballots.
+He teamed up with Postmates and World Central Kitchen to help serve over 150 hot meals.
+The food looked good two.
+The megastar had everything from shrimp, chicken, and even tacos on the menu for the hard workers at the poll sites.

 Comments